 Identifying the problem sometimes can require outside help.
-As a manager, you should bring in someone from human resources to help with this.
-HR often can look at things from an outside viewpoint and spot what you can't see close up.
+As a manager, you should bring in someone from human resources to help with this situation.
+HR often can look at things from an outside viewpoint and spot what you can't see because you are too close to the problem.